The government initially put the Job Retention Scheme in place to help businesses retain staff during the coronavirus pandemic.

 How should these rates of pay be calculated now?

 On 31 July 2020, they responded with a new law.
-Furloughed employees who are made redundant should receive redundancy pay based on their normal wage.
+Furloughed employees who are made redundant should receive redundancy pay based on their normal wages.
 Do not pay them a reduced furlough rate.

 These changes also apply to statutory notice pay.
 During this notice period, employees must be paid and this must be based on normal wages.
 Do not pay them based on their wages under the Coronavirus Job Retention Scheme (CJRS).

-Can redundancy pay be claimed for under the Job Retention Scheme?
+Can redundancy pay be claimed under the Job Retention Scheme?